The Real Friends of WeHo: Reception

-The reception of the show following the release of the first episode has been overwhelmingly negative.
+The reception of the show following the release of the first episode was overwhelmingly negative.

 The show has been criticized for its stereotypical and unrealistic representation of the gay community.
 Critic Coleman Spide of The Daily Beast called the show "a colossal gay nightmare" and described it as a "sad amalgamation of six arrogant gay men who would rather spend time talking about themselves than try to make good TV."
 Lawrence Yee of TheWrap called The Real Friends of Weho a "show we don't need about people we don't need to see more of" and pointed out its lack of diversity.
 While ensuring "equal parity between white and Black castmates," Yee notes "there's nary a Latin or Asian person (...) or trans person."

 Further criticism of the series came from the viewers of RuPaul's Drag Race who argued that the recent season's runtime had been shortened from "60 minutes to 40 (without ads) in order to make room" for the reality series.

-Shortly after the show began airing, cast mate Dorion Renaud was critical of the series in an interview.
+Shortly after the show began airing, castmate Dorion Renaud was critical of the series in an interview.
 "They promoted the show as 6 gay men living in West Hollywood who are friends, first I don't live in West Hollywood, I live in the valley, I love the valley.
 I never go to West Hollywood, I'm not in that scene.
 Aside from Curtis I wasn't friends with any of the cast.
 I also have never confirmed or talked about my sexuality.
 I felt betrayed because they have me identifying as something I'm not.
 I'm Dorion Renaud."
 Renaud claimed he was told that the series would be a reboot of The A-List: New York titled The A-List: LA, and that it would be a Paramount+ exclusive which would focus primarily on his business.
 Renaud said that he would not have agreed to appear on the show had he known it would be on MTV.